Mohammad-Alhasan/inforion/docs/source/transformation.rst

    * - Parameter
      - Description
-   * - -t or --typ
-     - This parameter is used to provide the execution type i.e. "T" in case of transformation.
    * - -a or --mappingfile
      - This parameter is used to provide the mapping file based on which transformation will be done.
    * - -b or --mainsheet